 Oregon set to double recycling rate to 10 cents a can

-Oregon was the first state in the nation to give 5-cent refunds for recycling used water bot...
-PORTLAND, Ore. - Oregon was the first state in the nation to give 5-cent refunds for recycling used soda cans and glass bottles more than 45 years ago.
+In this July 31, 2015 file photo, Michael Swadberg turns in bottles at a Bottledrop Oregon Redemption Center in Gresham, Ore.
+Oregon was the first state in the nation to give 5-cent refunds for recycling used water bottles and soda cans more than 45 years ago.

 Comments